Eggceptional14/Eggceptional14/README.md

 - ⚡ Fun fact: ...
 -->

-- software engineer student with dedication to write effective program
+software engineer student with dedication to learn new technology